Genie (Girls' Generation song): Background and composition

-There are two versions of "Genie"; a Korean version, and a Japanese version.
-Both versions were composed by Norwegian production team Dsign Music members; Anne Judith Wik, Robin Jenssen, Ronny Svendsen, and Nermin Harambašić, alongside additional composing by Fridolin Nordsø and Yoo Young-jin.
-The Korean version was written by Yoo Young-jin, whilst the Japanese version was written by Kanata Nakamura.
-Young-jin had originally composed a demo melody for an undisclosed artist outside of the group's label S.M.
-Entertainment.
-However, S.M.
-Entertainment purchased the rights for the song and decided to recommend it to Girls' Generation; as a result, Young-jin re-composed the demo whilst Korean composer Yoo Han Jin re-arranged it.
+"Genie" was composed by Norwegian production team Dsign Music members Anne Judith Wik, Robin Jenssen, Ronny Svendsen, and Nermin Harambašić, alongside Fridolin Nordsø and Yoo Young-jin.
+The Korean lyrics was written by Yoo Young-jin, while the Japanese lyrics was written by Kanata Nakamura.
+Dsign Music had originally composed the song for an American artist, however, SM Entertainment released it with Girls' Generation.

-The song was originally composed in English as "I Just Wanna Dance", but Young-Jin decided to scrap the idea after both sets of lyrics were written.
+The song was originally composed in English as "I Just Wanna Dance".
 Both versions were the groups' first singles to be composed and produced by Western producers, and had continued with future musical releases.
 Musically, both versions carried on the groups phase of bubblegum pop music since their debut in 2007.

 According to Chucky Eddy from Spin, he found that the composition was inspired by "super-light-footed Italo disco..."
 A staff reviewer from CD Journal noticed musical elements of electropop and said the lyrics incorporates metaphorical uses of a lamp, genie, and Aladdin as themes of love and lust.
 Critic Lee Mun-won says that the song employs inspirations from trance and writes that the song itself is "more sophisticated than authentic europop."